mrwadams/attackgen/README.md

 ## LangSmith Setup

 If you would like to use LangSmith for debugging, testing, and monitoring of model performance, you will need to set up a LangSmith account and create a `.streamlit/secrets.toml` file that contains your LangChain API key.
 Please follow the instructions [here](https://docs.smith.langchain.com/) to set up your account and obtain your API key.
+You'll find a secrets.toml-example file in the `.streamlit/` directory that you can use as a template for your own secrets.toml file.

 If you do not wish to use LangSmith, you can delete the LangSmith related environment variables from the top of the following files:
 - `pages/1_🛡️_Threat_Group_Scenarios.py`